Local Branch & Operational Team

 Branch Office | Team Support

-Each of our Assistance Home Care locations have a dedicated Care Team to ensure that we are delivering on our promise to exceed our Client’s expectations and provide a high level of support for our employees.
-Get to know our incredible team who live and breathe Assistance Home Care’s Core Values each and every day.
+Each of our Assistance Home Care locations have a dedicated Care Team to ensure that we are delivering on our promise to exceed our Client’s expectations and provide a high level of support for our senior in-home caregivers.
+Get to know our home care management, support and operations team who live and breathe Assistance Home Care’s Core Values each and every day.

 Kevin’s day to day routine involves overseeing client and caregiver satisfaction and scheduling.
 Kevin received his bachelor’s in health management from Lindenwood University and has worked with the geriatric community for over 10 years.
 One of the core values that Kevin instills along with others would be “Empathy”.
 Empathy shines through Kevin’s actions in that he makes sure his clients, caregivers and office staff always feel part of the AHC family.
 Outside of AHC, Kevin enjoys spending time with his brothers and family.
 Kevin is a hockey enthusiast who also enjoys hunting, fishing, and cooking.
 Kevin also spends his personal time planning his wedding with his new fiancé.
 He was recently engaged to his high school sweetheart and is excited to start a family with her.
 As of most recently he has become a father to a newly acquired puppy!
 Kevin’s love for the healthcare field started at a young age when he, along with his brothers and father, took care of their mother when she was diagnosed with Hodgkins-Lymphoma.
 While corresponding with his family and mothers care team to ensure success through her battle with cancer, Kevin was also involved in the progress of his mother’s rehabilitation through double-bypass open heart surgery.
 Seeing his mother thrive through her situation allowed him to gain an everlasting appreciation for families who battle through adversity for their loved ones.